FOCA reminds everyone enjoying the great outdoors to be vigilant daily about ticks. Learn more about Lyme Disease below.

-May 2018 – click the image at right to view the map, or click here to download (PDF, 5 pages) the updated Ontario Lyme Disease Map of 2018 Estimated Risk Areas.
+May 2022 – click the image at right to view, or click here to download (PDF, 6 pages) the updated Ontario Lyme Disease Map of Estimated Risk Areas.

 December 2017 – read this engaging story about climate change impacts on species distribution (including ticks) across Canada: The Great Global Species Shake-Up (Toronto Star)

 May 30, 2017 – Federal government announces funding for Lyme disease research ( The Canadian Press)

 May 25, 2017 – Time for a Tick Talk… Let’s Fight Lyme Disease!
 (Haliburton, Kawartha, Pine Ridge District Health Unit)